numfocus/gsoc/2016/proposals/rai-vivek.md

 #### Status report

 * Software check status (pass/fail) along with relevant messages
-* Version number of the found (installed) softwares
+* Version number of the found (installed) software
 * Any error that may have occurred in the script itself
 * Process information
 * Timestamp